-Everything about moving into your own place is expensive so it’s important to set a budget.
+Living on your own can get expensive quickly.
+It’s important to set a budget.
 Remember, you don’t need to have everything day one.
 You need wifi, a place to sleep and a few household items like toilet paper and some food.
 It’s ok if you don’t have a kitchen table or look settled for a couple of months.
 You’ve just paid the big expenses of first month, last month and security deposit or perhaps the closing costs and downpayment on your first home / condo.
 You’ll also have to start paying the monthly bills of living in your own place.

 How much should you budget?
 That varies by person, and is really more about what you can afford and personal preferences.
 It’s more important avoid going into debt than being settled day 1.

 Accept Furniture and Household Item Donations from Family Members

 Your first place doesn’t have to look all put together – that can come with time.
 Forget what you see on Instagram, House Hunters and what your friends that don’t have their own place suggest when they come to visit.
 Earmuffs and blinders are key here!
 When you move into your own place for the first time without any roommates it is expensive.
 Even getting curtains for one room can be hundreds of dollars, if not over $1,000.

 Understandably not everyone has the option to get used items from family.
 But, if your parents or your aunts, uncles, grandparents, etc, have things you need, accept them.
 Even if they don’t match or will need to be replaced soon it’s better than nothing.
 You don’t need to have these items forever, but moving into your own place requires a lot of things all at once and the fewer things you have to buy the easier it will be.